Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Introduction

 Another example for a biased treatment of population groups can be found in the \textbf{COMPAS} (Correctional Offender Management Profiling for Alternative Sanctions) software, used by courts in US to determine the risks of an individual to reoffend.
 These scores are used to motivate decisions on whether and when defendants are to be set free, in different stages of the justice system.
-Problematically, this software falsely labelled non-white defendants with higher risk scores than white defendants~\cite{angwin2016machine}.
+Problematically, this software falsely labelled non-white defendants with higher risk scores than white defendants~\citep{angwin2016machine}.

-To reduce the degree of bias that such systems exhibit, practitioners use three types of bias mitigation methods~\cite{friedler2019comparative}: \begin{itemize} \item \textbf{Pre-processing:} bias mitigation in the training data, to prevent it from reaching ML models; \item \textbf{In-processing:} bias mitigation while training ML models; \item \textbf{Post-processing:} bias mitigation on trained ML models. \end{itemize} There has been a growing interest in fairness research, including definitions, measurements, and improvements of ML models~\cite{dunkelau2019fairness,pessach2020algorithmic,chouldechova2018frontiers,fairea,chen2022comprehensive}.
-In particular, a variety of recent work addresses the mitigation of bias in binary classification models: given a collection of observations (training data) are labelled with a binary label (testing data)~\cite{verma2018fairness}.
+To reduce the degree of bias that such systems exhibit, practitioners use three types of bias mitigation methods~\citep{friedler2019comparative}: \begin{itemize} \item \textbf{Pre-processing:} bias mitigation in the training data, to prevent it from reaching ML models; \item \textbf{In-processing:} bias mitigation while training ML models; \item \textbf{Post-processing:} bias mitigation on trained ML models. \end{itemize} In this survey, we use the terms ``bias mitigation'' and ``fairness improvement'' interchangeably and treat fairness as the absence of bias.

+There has been a growing interest in fairness research, including definitions, measurements, and improvements of ML models~\citep{dunkelau2019fairness,pessach2020algorithmic,chouldechova2018frontiers,chen2022comprehensive,corrabs230801923}.
+In particular, a variety of recent work addresses the mitigation of bias in binary classification models: given a collection of observations (training data) are labelled with a binary label (testing data)~\citep{verma2018fairness}.

-Despite the large amount of existing bias mitigation methods and surveys on fairness research, as Pessach and Shmueli~\cite{pessach2020algorithmic} pointed out, there remain open challenges that practitioners face when designing new bias mitigation methods: ``It is not clear how newly proposed mechanisms should be evaluated, and in particular which measures should be considered? which datasets should be used? and which mechanisms should be used for comparison?''~\cite{pessach2020algorithmic}
+Despite the large amount of existing bias mitigation methods and surveys on fairness research, as \citet{pessach2020algorithmic} pointed out, there remain open challenges that practitioners face when designing new bias mitigation methods: ``It is not clear how newly proposed mechanisms should be evaluated, and in particular which measures should be considered? which datasets should be used? and which mechanisms should be used for comparison?''~\citep{pessach2020algorithmic}

 To combat this challenge, we set out to perform a comprehensive survey of existing research on bias mitigation for ML models.
 We analyse \puball publications to identify practices applied in fairness research when creating bias mitigation methods.
 In particular, we consider the datasets to which bias mitigation methods are applied, the metrics used to determine the degree of bias, and the approaches used for benchmarking the effectiveness of bias mitigation methods.
 By doing so, we allow practitioners to focus their effort on creating bias mitigation methods rather than requiring a lot of time to determine their experimental setup (e.g., which datasets to test on, which benchmark to consider).